gryphonshafer/pnwquizzing/docs/years_past_archive/2024-2025_luke/season_schedule.md

 # 2024-2025 Season Schedule

-The following are the dates and material ranges for meets in the 2024-2025 season.
+The following were the dates and material ranges for meets in the 2024-2025 season.

-Unless otherwise noted, quizzing will start Saturday early morning and conclude with awards in the mid-to-late afternoon.
-Teams traveling considerable driving distances to a meet will likely arrive Friday and be billetted by the host.

 ### Scramble